 On the Origin and History of Mother's Day

-A beautifully composed Mother's Day video explores the origins of this special day.
+A beautifully composed Mother's Day video explores the history and origins of this special day.
 The inspiring four-minute video below features caring mothers from around the world talking about the importance of Mother's Day and its origins.

 To explore the origins of Mother's Day, we travel back over 100 years in time to 1908, where we meet Anna Jarvis, a woman who strangely enough never married nor had children.
 In a very meaningful way, Mother's Day was her child.